-Due to popular demand, we are running our Great St Albans Sunflower Challenge again this year as part of our ongoing Pollinator Highway projects.
+Due to popular demand, we ran our Great St Albans Sunflower Challenge again this year as part of our ongoing Pollinator Highway projects.
 Last year we managed to plant over 1898 seeds, resulting in sunflowers blooming in gardens across St Albans.
 Sunflowers are easy to grow, but the slugs and snails do love them.
 Please don’t use slug pellets or other chemicals, as these are very harmful to the wildlife we’re trying to protect.
 Instead, sow your sunflowers in pots first, and plant out when they’re big enough to cope with a little nibbling.
-For more information on how to grow them, check out this Sunflower Grow Guide.
+For even better results, dig a pond to attract natural predators like frogs and toads!

 From Easter weekend 2021 all residents were able to pick up their free packet of sunflower seeds (multi-headed variety) from a number of locations across St Albans.
 Just like last year, we sourced our seeds from Bee Happy Plants, a UK company which sells only native, organically grown plants and seeds.
 Please email Nadia with the number of seeds you’ve planted and then send in a photo for our 2021 photo gallery once your sunflowers have bloomed.